Can Lyme disease kill you? Here is what you should know about this question.

 Hormonal imbalances can also increase your risk for physical disorders, including cancers.
 Lyme disease affects your adrenal, thyroid, and sex hormones.
 It typically lowers the amount of hormone production in these vital body parts, leading to a weakened immune system and susceptibility to multiple bacterial infections.

 Cortisol, testosterone, and other hormones fight inflammation and support the immune system.
 In Lyme disease, however, hormone production is suppressed.
 As a result, you may experience minor and major illnesses.
-It can also cause weight gain, especially in the mid-section, near the heart.
+It can also cause weight gain, especially in the midsection, near the heart.
 Weight gain and obesity stress the entire body.
 It affects oxygen intake, blood flow, and the immune system.

 While Lyme disease cannot cause your death directly, it can lead to many conditions that are considered life-altering and even fatal for some people.

 To learn how to avoid these more serious conditions, reach out today to a Lyme-literate doctor to treat your Lyme disease.
+A great example of a treatment clinic outside the United States, Canada, and the UK is the Lyme Mexico Clinic.
+Call them to find out how you can benefit from their services.